jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/tdd-quotes.md

 > "The idea that the high level design and architecture of a system emerge from TDD is, frankly, absurd. **Before you begin to code any software project, you need to have some architectural vision in place.
 TDD will not, and can not, provide this vision.** That is not TDD’s role."

+#### Micheal Feathers (The Deep Synergy Between Testability and Good Design - NDC 2010)

+> "If your code is not testable, then it is not a good design."

+> "In general, every time you encounter a testability problem, there is an underlying design problem."

+> "There is a big difference between mentally knowing about coupling and feeling the pain of coupling...
+But when we actually write tests, we feel **concrete pain**.
+The concrete pain is not because testing is difficult, it's because we need to change our design."

+> "I can have all these interesting thoughts about design.
+But if I write my tests first, it's an instant concrete reminder of whether things are actually aligned pretty well with good design principles or not."

+> "If you're finding trouble testing things, reconsider your design and end up with something better."

+#### Uncle Bob Martin (Expecting Professionalism - Kuppelsalen, Copenhagen - December 15, 2015)

+> TDD minimizes debugging time.

+> TDD is a good way to make code example for the programmer to read.

+> TDD makes writing code fun.

+> TDD makes you write decoupled code (decoupled code == testable code) which can make the design of the system better.

+> TDD gives you a suite of tests that you trust with your life.
+And when you have that suite of tests, you can do many other things like cleaning code and cleaning the design.
+<br /><br />
+> Nothing makes code more flexible and maintainable than having a suite of tests by a huge order of magnitude.
+<br /><br />
+> You give me an application that is beautifully designed but there's no tests.
+I'll be afraid to touch it.
+It will rot.
+<br /><br />
+> You give me an application that is badly designed but has a comprehensive suite of tests.
+I can make the design better because I have a suite of tests.
+<br /><br />
+> A suite of tests is more important than a good design.